anthonykulis/cps206/classes/advanced/advanced_class_topics.md

 }
 ```

-By using the keyword `final` in the declaration of the POJO, I prevent it from ever changing after it has been
+By using the keyword `final` in the declaration of the `num`, I prevent it from ever changing after it has been
 created.
 Of course, during the time of construction the member variable hasn't been created, so I can set it there.
 But once I exit the constructor, that `num` is as `num` is until the garbage collector picks it up.